HumanitarianStuff/tilehuria-flask/README.md

 pip install uwsgi flask
 ```

-## install GDAL (a bit of a trial in a venv)
+## install GDAL in your venv
-Instructons for this rather unpleasant task can be found here: https://stackoverflow.com/questions/32066828/install-gdal-in-virtualenvwrapper-environment
+Discussion of this task, which seems way more complicated than it should be, can be found here (where I found a way to accomplish it): https://stackoverflow.com/questions/32066828/install-gdal-in-virtualenvwrapper-environment

 ```
 deactivate